fergusq/pscript/README.md

 	$ square();
 }

-extend Int with Squarable {
+extend Int : Squarable {
 	Int square() {
 		return this*this;
 	}